Documentation Index

 Connect AUVY to Cursor, Claude Desktop, ChatGPT, and other MCP clients.

-- Most examples use
+- Most invoke examples use

-POST /v1/receptors/:workspace_slug/:slug/invoke. - Long-running execution returns a
+POST /v1/receptors/:workspace_slug/:slug_or_id/invoke. - Long-running work returns a

-job_id, which you can poll or stream. - Server-side usage should use an API key.
+job_idto poll or stream. - Server-side usage should use an API key.

 - Browser usage should use a publishable key plus a user JWT.

-- Shared/public receptor flows use a share token.
+- Shared/public flows use a receptor share token.

 - JWT-only workspace integration management is intentionally out of scope for this docs set.

-Recommended Path
+Recommended path

 Use the Jobs API or the client streaming helpers for long-running responses.